uhthomas/sana/README.md

 | xKito Music         | UUMOgdURr7d8pOVlc-alkfRg           |

 ## Hardware
-Sana ran on a dedicated Arch Linux server, with an Intel Xeon Octa-core CPU (16 threads), along-side 32GB ECC memory.
+Sana ran on a dedicated Arch Linux server, a Dell R720 equipped with an Intel Xeon E5-2630 v2 (6C12T) and 16GB ECC memory.

-The storage server ran Windows Server 2012 R2 with an Intel Xeon Hexa-core, also with 32GB ECC memory.
+The storage server ran Windows Server 2012 R2 with an Intel Xeon E5-2609 v2 (4C4T),
+with 32GB ECC memory.
 It ran a storage pool consisting of 4 x 4TB drives.
 Sana was allocated 4TB of the pool.
 The two servers were linked across a 2Gbe interconnect.